PurplePenguin4102/CollectedWriting/Wardens Of Masacoll/The Skull of Captain Yarlin.md

 Clara frowned, "Is that it?
 Is that your big revelation?
 I tell them I love them all the time!"

-"But they don't know HOW MUCH!"
-Yarlin shot back, "They don't realise how serious you're being when you say that.
+"Indeed.
+A brilliant deception in plain sight."
+Yarlin grinned, "But they don't know HOW MUCH!
+To what DEGREE you love them.
+They don't realise how serious you're being when you say that.
 They don't feel the gaping, yearning emotion you do when you reach out to them.
 They don't see the want in your eyes, the burning in your chest, how much you need them, you desire them.
 They don't see your fantasies the way I do.
 They don't see the way you so desperately want to taste them on your tongue."

 Clara fell silent, her throat going dry as she looked away from the skull again, an unhappy feeling welling in her chest.
 Yarlin allowed her a moment, before speaking again, "Sign the pact with me, Clara.
 I will make the wardens of Masacoll yours, in every way you desire it.
 The 'adventure' will end, and you can live that debauched life you're yearning for.
 All six of you, together.
 Forever."